MongoDB Troubleshooting¶

 - Verify Credentials: Double-check the

-against the actual user credentials configured within MongoDB. - Check User Existence & Permissions: Use
+userandpassinconfig/connections.jsonagainst the actual user credentials configured within MongoDB. - Check User Existence & Permissions: Use

-as an admin user on the MongoDB server to verify the Hyperion user exists and has the necessary roles (likereadWrite
+mongoshas an admin user on the MongoDB server to verify the Hyperion user exists and has the necessary roles (likereadWrite) on the target Hyperion databases (e.g.,hyperion_wax,hyperion_eos).
+Refer to MongoDB's documentation on managing users and roles.

 Missing Data or Collections¶